bnek/bnek.github.io/_posts/2020-07-24-Bring-Azure-IoT-to-Mobile-Phones-using-react-native.markdown

 date:   2020-06-10 16:16:06 +1000
 categories: code
 ---
-tl;dr if you want to skip the boring blurbs, just skip straight to `steps to reproduce`.
+TL;DR If you want to skip the blurbs, just go straight to [steps to reproduce](#steps-to-reproduce).

 ## the goal
 I'm personally interested in the IoT space and after a few experiments with Azure IoT Hub and some samples I wanted to run some code on a real device rather than simulating one from the console.
 I have a spare Android mobile phone and I thought it would be great to deploy and run some code on that as a PoC.